AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ### Depth {#depth}

+>[!CONTEXTUALHELP]
+>id="dataview_derivedfields_depth"
+>title="Depth"
+>abstract="This function provides the ability to return the depth of any field, similar to the functionality of the event depth standard component."

 Returns the depth of a field, similar to what is possible with the out-of-the-box [standard Event Depth dimension](/help/components/dimensions/overview.md#standard-dimensions).

+{{release-limited-testing-section}}

 +++ Details